 3. Share the saved location with others

 You can share a pin in the same way you can save it.
-Once the pop-up window appears, just select Share and, depending on your device, you’ll have more than a few options to share the pin location.
+Once the pop-up window appears, just select Share, and, depending on your device, you’ll have more than a few options to share the pin location.
 The simplest way is to copy the link and paste it wherever you like.

 You can also label pins in case it’s something nearby and make navigating to the said location easier.
 Just like with Share or Save, tap Label and create a Label for the pin/location.
-The default ones are Home and Work, but you can create as many custom labels as you please.
+The default ones are Home and Work, but you can create as many custom labels as you want.